McHenry County, Illinois: Government

 McHenry County government is based primarily out of Woodstock, the county seat.
 The McHenry County Government Center, located on the north end of Woodstock along Illinois Route 47, features county offices as well as judicial facilities.

+The current Chairman of the McHenry County Board is Michael Buehler, who was first elected in 2020.

-The current Sheriff of McHenry County, Illinois is Bill Prim, who was first elected in 2014.
+The current Sheriff of McHenry County, Illinois is Robb Tadelmann, who was first elected in 2022.

 Politics

-As a primarily outer suburban and exurban area, McHenry County has voted for the Republican candidate for President in all but two elections since 1880, the first being when “Bull Moose” candidate and former Republican president Theodore Roosevelt won the county in 1912.
+As one of the Yankee-settled and prosperous outer suburban "collar counties", McHenry County was a stronghold of the Free Soil Party in its first few elections, being one of nine Illinois counties to give a plurality to Martin van Buren in 1848.
+McHenry County has voted for the Republican candidate for president in all but two elections since 1852 (the Republican party was founded in 1854), the first being when “Bull Moose” candidate and former Republican president Theodore Roosevelt won the county in 1912.
 Recent elections in 2004 and 2000 saw George W. Bush capture 59.72% and 58.5% of the county vote, respectively.
 In 2008, Democrat Barack Obama, then a Senator from Illinois, captured McHenry County with 52% of the vote—the first time a Democrat had carried the county since 1852.
 In the 2012 presidential election, Obama only received 44% of the vote whereas Republican Mitt Romney captured 53% of the vote.
 In the 2016 presidential election, Republican Donald Trump received 50% of the vote whereas Democratic Hillary Clinton received 42% of the vote.
+In 2020, Joe Biden came within 3% of carrying the county for the Democrats for the second time since 1852.
+McHenry County is now the only collar county that still leans Republican.

 No person with significant ties to McHenry County has ever been elected to the United States Congress or Illinois governorship.
 The mother of U.S. President Gerald Ford, Dorothy Ayer Gardner, was born in Harvard in 1892.